jordanvolz/lolpop/README.md

 # lolpop
-A software engineering framework forto jumpstart your MLOps projects
+A software engineering framework to jumpstart your Machine Learning projects

 ## install

 Install lolpop by cd'ing to the this directory and executing:

 ```
+poetry install
 pip install -e .
 ```

+Note: getting the poetry install to work has been difficult, due to some of conflicts among packages (I think primarly `dbt`.
+If you're having issues getting it to work, feel free to try removing things that are troublesome and/or moving it into a requirements.txt file and installing via `pip`)

 ## running

-Try out the classification example in `examples`.
+Try out the classification example in `examples/classification/mlflow`.
 To run it, simply execute

 ```
-python examples/classification/mlrunner.py
+python3 examples/classification/mlflow/mlrunner.py
 ```
-Note: You'll want to update `examples/classification/main_local.yaml` with your own snowflake & dbt config.
+Note: You'll want to update `examples/classification/mlflow/local_dev.yaml` with your own configuration.
+In particular, update the mlflow configuration.
+You also need to download the `test.csv` and `train.csv` files from [Kaggle](https://www.kaggle.com/competitions/petfinder-adoption-prediction/data) and update your conf to point to their locations.

+You'll probably hit a few errors in trying to run the first time.
+Let me know what they are.
 ## contributing

 If you're interested in contributing, there is a basic CLI tool that can boostrap a new runner/pipeline/component for you.
 To use, simply execute:

 ```
-python cli/cli.py create component <component_type> <componenet_class>
+python3 cli/cli.py create component/pipeline/runner <component_type> <componenet_class>
 ```

-Component type should be one of component, pipeline, or runner.
+Component type should be something like metadata_tracker, metrics_tracker, model_trainer, etc, and component class is the name of the class.
 This will create a new component type in the specified directory in lolpop.
+This will boostrap a cookiecutter project in the provided `--component-dir` which you can then edit as desired.